slezhnev/Librarian2/k8s/README.md

-1. We'll assume that we have microk8s on Linux
+1. We'll assume that we have microk8s (based on Docker) on Linux
 2. Enable the following addons:
 ```
 microk8s enable dashboard